 WORK

-I Too, am a Survivor is a 360-degree immersive installation that invites audiences to step inside a twelve-sided room and experience the imagined journeys of cultural artifacts from the World Cultures Gallery at World Museum, Liverpool.
-Created in collaboration with T.S.
-Eliot Prize-winning poet Sarah Howe, the work blends poetic storytelling with cinematic visuals and spatial sound to reframe how we engage with museum collections.
+I Too, am a Survivor is a 360-degree immersive installation that places audiences inside a twelve-sided room, using projection, sound and text to explore the journeys of objects from the World Cultures collection at World Museum Liverpool.
+The work was created in collaboration with poet, Sarah Howe.

 I too Am A Survivor